JohnWeisz/web-audio-api-autostart/README.md

 ## Known Issues

 `web-audio-api-autostart` makes repeated attempts at calling `AudioContext.resume()` to try to avoid having to show the button.
-This might spam some warnings into the console.
+This might spam several warnings into the console, especially with the `data-timeout` attribute set.